-Middle school students may participate in an overnight camping trip or an extended day class trip to visit historical or state government sites.
+Middle School students may participate in an overnight camping trip or an extended day class trip to visit historical or state government sites.

-High school students may participate in college tours to visit colleges and universities in Illinois and surrounding states as part of Perspectives' post-secondary programming.
+High School students may participate in college tours to visit colleges and universities in Illinois and surrounding states as part of the Perspectives "College-for-Certain" program.

 Please be aware that trip departure and return times vary by campus and may fall outside regular school day hours.
+Students will leave from school the morning of the trip.
+Return times vary based on individual trips.